pgeorgis/slm_sentiment_classification/README.md

 Please see [analysis/study_summary.pdf](analysis/study_summary.pdf) for a full write-up on the experiments and detailed explanation about each of these prompt structures.

+The extension to the initial study presents five more prompts and prompting techniques:
+- Few-shot prompting with dynamically retrieved most similar examples
+- Chain-of-Thought prompting (more traditional implementation)
+- Zero-shot quantitative review rating estimation
+- Chain-of-Thought quantitative review rating estimation
+- Chain-of-Thought quantitative estimation of rewatch likelihood

+Please see [analysis/extended_study.pdf](analysis/extended_study.pdf) for the full write-up of the extended study and new prompt structures.

 ## Installation